bigfanjs/modal-docs/docs/useModal.md

 sidebar_label: useModal
 ---

-`useModal` is a custom react hook that gives you access to the modal context that allows you to apporate on your scene.
+`useModal` is a custom react hook that gives you access to the modal context that allows you to operate on your scene.
 And when called it returns the following props:

 `openModal`, `closeModal`, `effects`, `types`